 Andrew Bent’s 1829 almanack described the Derwent Star as ‘a little newspaper, containing half a sheet of foolscap, printed on both sides … for a few weeks, by Messrs.
 Francis Barnes and George Clark.’
 It is interesting that Bent, who arrived in Hobart early in 1812, names Barnes first.

 In 1861 a copy of the fourth number from the library of Joseph Hone was auctioned in Hobart.
 It has since disappeared without trace.
 The Mercury gave a description of its contents, stating that it was printed on ‘two pages little larger than post letter paper’ with the date misprinted as Tuesday, February 20th, 1801.

 The earliest surviving issue of the Derwent Star is no. 7, dated Tuesday April 3d 1810.
 This is printed on a single royal quarto sheet with broad margins, and entirely taken up with an account of the recent death and funeral of David Collins.
-One copy is in the Mitchell Library and another in the Royal Society collection at the University of Tasmania and the Baillieu Library, University of Melbourne.
+There are three surviving copies, now in the Mitchell Library, the Royal Society collection at the University of Tasmania and the Baillieu Library, University of Melbourne.
 A number of so called facsimile copies were printed and sold by the Mercury in 1873.
 The digitised copy on Trove is one of these.

 A copy of no. 9, obviously printed in the second half of July 1810, was taken to Sydney by Edward Lord, who was temporarily in charge of the settlement after the death of Collins.
 This would appear to be the last number of the original series to be mentioned anywhere.
 On 1 September the Sydney Gazette made some extracts, noting the arrival of Hobart’s new Commandant John Murray and the execution of two malefactors.
 It observed